 Building on existing processes and strategies.
-A strategy for sustainable development should not be thought of as a new planning process but instead build on what already exists in the country, thus enabling convergence, complementarity and coherence between different planning frameworks and policies.
-This requires good management to ensure co-ordination of mechanisms and processes, and to identify and resolve potential conflicts.
-The latter may require an independent and neutral third party to act as a facilitator.
-The roles, responsibilities and relationships between the different key participants in strategy processes must be clarified early on.
+A strategy for sustainable development is not intended as a new planning process.
+It should build on what already exists in the country, so enabling convergence, complementarity and coherence between different planning frameworks and policies.
+This requires good management to ensure coordination of mechanisms and processes, and to identify and resolve potential conflicts.
+The latter may need an independent and neutral third party to act as a facilitator.
+The roles, responsibilities and relationships between the different key participants in strategy processes must be clear.

 Effective participation.
 Broad participation helps to open up debate to new ideas and sources of information; expose issues that need to be addressed; enable problems, needs and preferences to be expressed; identify the capabilities required to address them; and develop a consensus on the need for action that leads to better implementation.
-Central government must be involved ( providing leadership, shaping incentive structures and allocating financial resources) but multi-stakeholder processes are also required involving decentralised authorities, the private sector and civil society, as well as marginalized groups.
+But to date, most strategies have been prepared with only limited participation.
+Clearly central government must be involved (it can deliver leadership, provide incentive structures and distribute financial resources) but multi-stakeholder processes are required involving decentralised authorities, the private sector and civil society, as well as marginalized groups.
 This requires good communication and information mechanisms with a premium on transparency and accountability.